When it comes to RVing, finding a campground isn’t the end of your camping preparation. Next, you will need to find a campsite.

 If you’re in an RV that requires a 50 amp connection (usually large Class As or Fifth-Wheels), double check that the campsite you are looking at has 50 amp connection.
 Often sites only have 30 amp connections.
 Sites with 50 amp connections can sometimes cost more (usually $5-$10 more), so if you don’t need a 50 amp connection you may want to stick to a 30 amp only site.

 Partial Hookups usually mean that you have water and electric, but no sewer.
 These are the most common types of campsites.
 In some cases, partial hookups can mean that the campsite only has electric or only water.
-If there’s no electric, you’ll be relying on a generator, solar power, or battery power for use of your electric appliances.
+If there’s no electric, you’ll be relying on a generator, solar power, solar power charger, or battery power for use of your electric appliances.
 Generators, however, usually can’t be run after sundown.
+Basic energy conservation best practices will help you save your battery power.
 If water hookups are not provided you will be relying on your fresh water tank for your water.
 Some campgrounds may provide water spigots every few campsites or so, but it is a good idea to arrive with your fresh water tank full.

 Parking Your RV